zmwangx/pyonedrive/README.rst

   don't panic; the upload is resumable.
 Just interrupt the upload (``^C``), wait a minute or two, and try again.

+* When copying items from the command line, you might see weird "actions in progress..." in the web interface.
+Just don't panic and don't click cancel.

+  In fact, at the moment of writing, the copy API is not very reliable (it might randomly fail on large files, e.g., those greater than 1GB).
+The API is labeled as preview though (2015-06-15), so hopefully it will get better.

 Plans
 -----